 Technology is pervasive, making its way into the music industry and academia.
 Although unconventional for some, its presence in the classroom is enabling students to adapt to the current working landscape after getting out of college—and that’s a big deal.

 Back in the day, the teaching materials for music are composed of sheets and the musical instrument.
 Today, string students have interactive virtual piano online so they have a piano—albeit virtual—wherever they go.
 It makes learning as pervasive as technology as well.
 On the other hand, technology in the music room ensures that students are more competitive in the market.
 Instruments are not the only tools they will use once they graduate.
-They have a smorgasbord or musical tools that they can use to either make music, teach, or support artists.
+They have a smorgasbord of musical tools that they can use to either make music, teach, or support artists.

 The Music Room, Transformed

-A virtual instrument is just one of the many tools that students can opt to use to get additional lessons from.
-But before that, one problem teachers face when in the classroom is lack of resources for a variety of reasons.
-If we are to compare the situation in a business scenario, small businesses are challenged by lack of resources such as budget or marketing skills.
+A virtual instrument is just one of the many tools that students can opt to use to get additional lessons.
+But before that, one problem teachers face when in the classroom is a lack of resources for a variety of reasons.
+If we are to compare the situation in a business scenario, small businesses are challenged by a lack of resources such as budget or marketing skills.
 But with social media, they can compete with the big companies without having to blow up their budget.
 That evens out the playing field.